NOTACAL logo

 Bitwise Operations

 Hexadecimal is particularly useful for bitwise operations because each hex digit represents exactly four binary bits.
 AND: The result has a 1 where both operands have 1s.
 Example: FF AND 0F = 0F.
 OR: The result has a 1 where either operand has a 1.
 Example: F0 OR 0F = FF.
 XOR: The result has a 1 where exactly one operand has a 1.
 Example: AA XOR 55 = FF.
 NOT: Inverts all bits.
 Example: NOT 0F = F0.
+These operations are foundational in low-level programming for setting, clearing, and toggling individual bits in control registers and flag words.

 Reference Tables